MaryaSaki/master-thesis-desirability-pipelines/README.md

-# Interactive Visualization of Multi-Objective Optimization
+# # Visualization of Multi-Objective Optimization
 ## Using Desirability Functions

 **Master’s Thesis – M.Sc.
 Automation & IT**
 TH Köln – University of Applied Sciences (2026)